samlown/restfulness/README.md

 Restfulness is an attempt to create a Ruby library that helps create truly REST based APIs to your services.
 The focus is placed on performing HTTP actions on resources via specific routes, as opposed to the current convention of assigning routes and HTTP actions to methods or blocks of code.
 The difference is subtle, but makes for a much more natural approach to building APIs.

+The current version is very minimal, as it only support JSON content types, and does not have more advanced commonly used HTTP features like sessions or cookies.
+For most APIs this should be sufficient.

-To try and highlight the diferences, lets have a look at a couple of examples.
+To try and highlight the diferences between Restfulness and other libraries, lets have a look at a couple of examples.

 [Grape](https://github.com/intridea/grape) is a popular library for creating APIs in a "REST-like" manor.
 Here is a simplified section of code from their site: